 The Hundred Rolls: Unveiling Corruption in Medieval England

 In the late 13th century, Edward I of England embarked on a mission to reform the governance of his kingdom.
 Among his most significant initiatives was the commissioning of the Hundred Rolls, a comprehensive survey designed to expose corruption and inefficiencies among local officials.
 The findings of this survey revealed widespread abuses of power, prompting legal and administrative reforms that would shape the future of English governance.
-Here, we delve into three striking examples of corruption exposed by the Hundred Rolls.
+Here, we examine three striking examples of corruption exposed by the Hundred Rolls.

 Background Context